Scott Barney

 Scott Barney (born March 27, 1979) is a Canadian former professional ice hockey forward, who played 27 games in the National Hockey League with the Los Angeles Kings and Atlanta Thrashers between 2003 and 2005.
 The rest of his career, which lasted from 1999 to 2018, was mainly spent in Europe and Asia.
-Barney currently serves as the head coach and general manager for the Humboldt Broncos of the Saskatchewan Junior Hockey League, having agreed to a 3 year contract extension on March 31, 2019.
+Barney currently serves as the head coach for the Sudbury Wolves of the Ontario Hockey League, having been hired on June 27, 2024.

 Playing career

 Barney was drafted by the Los Angeles Kings 29th overall in the 1997 NHL Entry Draft.
 He did not get to play in the National Hockey League until the 2002–03 season, because he missed three consecutive seasons due to a severe back injury.
 He also played for the Atlanta Thrashers.
 Barney played a total of 27 games in the NHL, scoring 5 goals and adding 6 assists for 11 points.
 He was loaned to the Hershey Bears in March 2007 from the Grand Rapids Griffins and was re-signed by the Bears for the 2007–08 season on July 31, 2007.
 For 2008–09 he moved to Germany to play for Augsburger Panther.
 In 2009–10 he started the season in SC Bietigheim-Bissingen, but was signed by Finnish team SaiPa in October.
 He continued with the team for 2010–11 season.

 On November 21, 2010, he joined BK Mladá Boleslav of the Czech Extraliga.
-After just 13 games with Boleslav however, Barney returned to Finland on January 18, 2011 to complete the 2010–11 season with HPK.
+After just 13 games with Boleslav however, Barney returned to Finland on January 18, 2011, to complete the 2010–11 season with HPK.